Department of Numbers

 Terre Haute, Indiana Unemployed

-The number of people unemployed in Terre Haute peaked in June 2010 at 9,229.
-There are now 54 fewer people unemployed in the metropolitan area.
+The number of people unemployed in Terre Haute peaked in April 2020 at 11,373.
+There are now 8,397 fewer people unemployed in the metropolitan area.
+From a recent trough of 2,361 in February 2022, the number of unemployed has now grown by 615.
 Terre Haute employment and jobs data (including jobs lost/gained in Terre Haute, Indiana) is also available.

 Number of Unemployed Persons